eve-esa/data-scraping/README.md

 ```

 The docker containers are locally required, since a MinIO server is used to store the data and emulate a remote S3 bucket.
-Every time the ETL pipeline is executed, the data is stored in the MinIO server and the configuration file is updated with the `done` key set to `True`.
+Every time the pipeline is executed, the data is stored in the MinIO server and the configuration file is updated with the `done` key set to `True`.

 **Additional Notes**:
 1. The `make up` command must be executed only once, since the docker container is started and the MinIO server is started.
-The `make run` command can be executed multiple times to run the ETL pipeline.
+The `make run` command can be executed multiple times to run the pipeline.
 The `make down` command can be executed to stop the docker container.
 2. If you want to force the execution of one or more scrapers, even when they have been completed, you can add
 the `--force` parameter to the `make run` command.
 E.g.: